SilentRhetoric/algokit-tutorials/src/content/tutorial/1-basics/1-introduction/1-welcome/content.md

 ## Lora the Explorer

-Each lesson in the tutorial will also invite you to use Lora, AlgoKit's Live On-Chain Resource Analyzer, to explorer the objects of the lesson through it's sophisticated explorer pages and visualizations.
+Each lesson in the tutorial will also invite you to use Lora, AlgoKit's Live On-Chain Resource Analyzer, to explore the objects of the lesson through it's sophisticated explorer pages and visualizations.

 ## Your First Task: Get the Latest Round

-Let's create a client and use it query MainNet for the latest round, or block number, at the tip of the chain:
+Let's create a client and use it to query MainNet for the latest round, or block number, at the tip of the chain:

 ```ts add=/.lastRound/
 import { AlgorandClient } from "@algorandfoundation/algokit-utils";